Tensor-network-based variational Monte Carlo approach to the non-equilibrium steady state of open quantum systems: Basic concepts

 It follows that the Hilbert-Schmidt (Frobenius) norm of the operator (matrix) $A$ can be expressed as \cite{Horn1985}

 A \textit{matrix product operator} (MPO) representation of the density matrix has the form

 where the $d\times d\times\chi\times\chi$ tensors $\{A_i^{\alpha_i\beta_i}\}_{i=1}^N$ (where $d$ denotes the local Hilbert space dimension) can be considered matrices of (bond) dimension $\chi$ for fixed physical indices $\alpha_i,\beta_i$.
-For translationally-invariant systems with periodic boundary conditions, the matrices $A^{\alpha_i,\beta_i}$ are functions of the values of $\alpha_i$ and $\beta_i$ but are otherwise independent of the site $i$.
+For translationally-invariant systems with a unit cell of size one and periodic boundary conditions, the matrices $A^{\alpha_i,\beta_i}$ are functions of the values of $\alpha_i$ and $\beta_i$ but are otherwise independent of the site $i$.
 In vectorized notation, after reshaping the tensors, the MPO becomes a matrix product state (MPS),

 We depict this in Fig. \ref{fig: MPO}.